vespakoen/docs/routing.md

 <a name="filters"></a>
 ## Filters

 Route filters may be run before or after a route is executed.
-If a "before" filter returns a value, that value is considered the response to the request and the route is not executed, making it a breeze to implement authentication filters, etc.
+If a "before" filter returns a value, that value is considered the response to the request and the route is not executed, making it a breeze to implement authentication filters, etc. Filters are typically defined in **application/routes.php**.

 #### Registering a filter: